Dartmoor Eco House

 An elegant eco construction

 The building is set within an excavation into the side of the hill whereby a half storey undercroft houses the various support services and also a series of pad foundations onto which the structural timber hoops sit.
 The result is that the whole nature of the building form is expressed and can be clearly understood.
-The building is not one with its foundations lost underground – it is simpler and more elegant than that.

-External micro mower plant
+External micro power plant

 The internal elliptical corridor forms part of a route that extends through the house and into the landscape at either side.
 An external micro mower plant is located at one end of the route, and at the other end of this axis is a bird hide to quietly watch the varied local wildlife.
 In between these smaller structures sits the building.